It's awful to be sick. While it isn't a good idea to booze it up while you have the sniffles, a bit of mulled wine is sometimes the perfect medicine.

 Buy some red wine.
 It doesn’t matter how cheap it is since we’re adding things to it and changing it.
 I tend to buy gallons of cheap burgundy wine and make big batches (and use the jugs for brewing later).

 Pour your wine into a pot and put it on medium-low.
 Add any number of the following herbs:

 - Cinnamon stick

 - Ground grains of paradise peppercorns or black pepper

 - A couple slices of fresh ginger

 - Honey or brown sugar to taste

-Feel free to add other herbs that you tend to use when sick: elderflowers, chamomile, star anise, licorice root (just a bit!), yarrow, hyssop…the list goes on!
+Feel free to add other herbs that would work for your symptoms: elderflowers, chamomile, star anise, licorice root (just a bit!), yarrow, hyssop…the list goes on!

-Don’t let this pot of wine boil, but give it some time to sit at a low heat, about for an hour or so should do.
+Don’t let this pot of wine boil, but give it some time to sit at low heat, about for an hour or so should do.
 Allow it to cool.
 When it is cool, strain it into a bottle.
-I have been using the same old empty Irish Mist bottle since 2011 because it is lovely.
-I use that bottle and pour a glass of spiced wine, as needed, but I never empty it!
-There’s always a cup or so left in the bottle so that I can brew more and add to it, keeping history in the bottle!

 Cheers, to your health!